mohamedmokhtar10101/computer-shop-sales-management/README.md

 # computer_shop_sales_management
-a sales management application a computer shop web application to manage sales , profits , total number of products and so on
+A sales management application
+A computer shop web application to manage sales , profits , total number of products and so on

-application features :
+Application features :

 1- add new items